aajanki/ts2workflows/language_reference.md

 ## Labeled steps

-The transpiler labels output steps with the step type and sequential numbering by default: e.g. `assign1`, `assign2`, etc. The automatic labels can be overridden by using Typescript labeled statements.
+ts2workflows labels output steps with the step type and sequential numbering by default: e.g. `assign1`, `assign2`, etc. The automatic labels can be overridden by using Typescript labeled statements.

 ```typescript
 setName: const name = 'Bean'